mendix/widgets-resources/packages/pluggableWidgets/animation-native/README.md

 -   Place the widget on the page
 -   Place the content inside the content section
 -   Select the animation
--   Optional set the conditions based on time, visibilty or expression
+-   Optional set the conditions based on time, visibility or expression

 ### Animations